 Process-oriented model verification and evaluation approaches

-Research efforts addressing current forecast priorities such as biases in surface temperature (esp, CONUS), sea surface temperature, thermodynamic profiles in planetary boundary layer (PBL), PBL mixing, initiation of convection, interaction of land and atmosphere, too fast propagation of severe storms, tropical biases including tropical cyclone track forecast and the MJO, etc. See more in "UFS Forecast Improvement, Science Priorities, and Systems Evolution" (coming soon).
+Research efforts addressing current forecast priorities such as biases in surface temperature (esp. for the Continental U.S.), sea-surface temperature, thermodynamic profiles in the planetary boundary layer (PBL), PBL mixing, initiation of convection, interaction of land and atmosphere, anomalous fast propagation of severe storms, tropical biases including tropical cyclone track forecast and the Madden-Julian Oscillation (MJO), etc.

-Research efforts related to forecasting of high-impact weather events such as floods, drought, and tropical cyclones
+Research efforts related to forecasting high-impact weather events such as floods, drought, and tropical cyclones

 Computational challenges such as leveraging High Performance Computing (HPC) resources and cloud computing